Higher Education Student Data 2019/20

 - Student progression rates and qualifications - including degree classifications by HE provider.

-Most data tables include five years of data, with older data available through HESA’s publication archive.
+Most data tables include six years of data, with older data available through HESA’s publication archive.

-- For definitions of terms used in the release and explanation of the coverage of statistics See:
+- See Definitions: Students for definitions of terms used in the release and explanation of the coverage of statistics.

 - See Upcoming data releases for a schedule of Official Statistics releases from HESA, including Statistical Bulletins, Performance Indicators and full open data releases.